 - Payment gateway fees

-The free version of both platforms should be sufficient for online shops.
+The free version of both platforms should be sufficient for an eCommerce site.

 WooCommerce vs Magento – Which One to Choose?